chum9625/chum9625/README.md

 ## Hi there, I'm Watarin.😺

-🌱 I am a web developer based in Japan.
-My account is for web development and design.
+🌱 While learning the front end, I am developing a WordPress theme.
+I want to be able to release an android app next year.

 ### ✨Status